Links

 const requestParams: SignPsbtRequestParams = { ...params };

 Our API returns a PSBT back to the app, with the newly applied signatures.
-If you use-case is to broadcast the transaction, you'll first need to finalize it and submit it to the network.
+If your use-case is to spend the transaction immediately, you'll first need to finalize it, then broadcast it to the network.

 See this example below how to extract a signed transaction from the PSBT